safdarianebi/TurbineEfficiencyCalc/README.md

 # TurbineEfficiencyCalc
 Turbine Efficiency Calculation

-The aim is Developing a Python code for calculating:
+The aim is developing a Python code for calculating:

 - Pressure losses and,
 - Parasitic losses,